flytbase/flytdocs/source/docs/FlytOS/OnboardAPIs.rst

 .. danger:: This command might turn on the motors if their ESCs are powered up.

 This API arms the vehicle, passes controller outputs to the mixer.
-Usage of `TakeOff <TakeOff_onboard>`_ is preferred.
+Usage of :ref:`Takeoff<TakeOff_onboard>` is preferred.

 ROS
 """

-*Service Name:* /flytsim/navigation/arm
+*Service Name:* /<namespace>/navigation/arm

 *Service Type:* core_api/Arm, below is its description